hollowverse-archive/build-env/README.md

 The continuous deployment process is [documented in detail on Medium](https://medium.com/hollowverse/automating-deployment-to-google-app-engine-with-docker-and-travis-b8a8edb3ec31).

 ## `Dockerfile-gae`
-This Docker image contains the Google Cloud SDK (`gcloud` command line tool) and expects that the source code is mounted at `/hollowverse` inside the container.
+This Docker image contains the Google Cloud SDK (`gcloud` command line tool) and expects that the source code is mounted at `/repo` inside the container.

-The source code is deployed from inside this environment image to Google App Engine.

-The following environment variables are required at runtime:

-* `PROJECT`: The project ID in Google Cloud Platform (e.g. `hollowverse-c9cad`).
-* `BRANCH`: The App Engine version to deploy (e.g. `beta`, `master`...).
-* `SERVICE_ACCOUNT`: The Google Cloud Platform service account used to deploy the image.
-It looks like an email address and can be obtained or created in the GCP web interface.
-This account must have permission to deploy.
-* `KEY`: The encryption key required to decrypt the service account client secret to authenticate the service account and obtain the required permissions to deploy.
-The client secret is expected to be stored encrypted as `gae-client-secret.json.enc` at the root of the source code folder.
-* `IV`: The initialization vector for the encryption key.
+It is expected that the mounted source code directory contains a `deploy.js` file that performs the deployment tasks specific to each project.

+Any required environment variables should be defined in the project settings on Travis and passed to the environment container via the run command in `.travis.yaml`.
+Refer to [`.travis.yaml`](https://github.com/hollowverse/hollowverse/blob/master/.travis.yml) in [hollowverse/hollowverse](https://github.com/hollowverse/hollowverse/) and [`.travis.yaml`](https://github.com/hollowverse/lets-encrypt/blob/master/.travis.yml) in [hollowverse/lets-encrypt](https://github.com/hollowverse/lets-encrypt/) for examples on how to do that.